MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 tf.Tensor([4.
 6.], shape=(2,), dtype=float32)
 ```

-## Tensorflow with DirectML samples and feedback
+## TensorFlow with DirectML samples and feedback

 Now you're ready to start learning more about ML training.
 Check out the [TensorFlow tutorials](https://github.com/tensorflow/docs/tree/master/site/en/r1/tutorials) or [our samples](https://github.com/microsoft/DirectML).
 We used this content as validation for this initial preview package of TensorFlow with DirectML.